nmukumba/Employee-Management-System/README.md

 php artisan serve
 ```

 and visit [http://localhost:8000](http://localhost:8000) to see the application in action.
+Login using email address: admin@admin.com and password: admin123

 ## Built With